Creamy Garlic Parmesan Gnocchi

 Rana Skillet Gnocchi Pasta.

-While fresh gnocchi can be made from scratch by combining boiled potatoes with all-purpose flour, you can always get store-bought gnocchi and they are pretty good.
-If you want to make gnocchi from scratch, check out How to Make Gnocchi with detailed step-by-step and picture guides.
+You can make fresh gnocchi from scratch by mixing boiled potatoes with all-purpose flour, but store-bought gnocchi work just as well.
+If you want to make your own, check out How to Make Gnocchi for a step-by-step guide with pictures.

 This image shows the Gnocchi being added into the skillet.